 For example, the MCE proposed that the Commission be empowered to consider and accept, if appropriate, alternative region solutions put forward in submissions on a region change application.
 While there is merit in the intent of that proposal, the Commission's experience demonstrated the problems with receiving alternative proposals at later stages of the Rule change process.
-To avoid encountering those problems as part of the region change process, the draft Rule only permits alternative region solutions to be put forward in submissions as part of first round consultation (see Section 3.4).
+To avoid encountering those problems as part of the region change process, the Rule as made only permits alternative region solutions to be put forward in submissions as part of first round consultation and only by Registered Participants and NEMMCO (see Section 3.4).
 This will enable the Commission to consider all possible alternatives simultaneously when making a draft region determination.